mikolalysenko/simplicial-cartesian-product/README.md

 # simplicial-cartesian-product
-Constructs the [cartesian product of two graphs](http://en.wikipedia.org/wiki/Cartesian_product_of_graphs).
+Constructs the [cartesian product of two simplicial complexes](http://en.wikipedia.org/wiki/Cartesian_product_of_graphs).
 (Not to be confused with the tensor/categorical product.)

 # Install